saulhappy/packageDefend/README.md

 - [Mapbox](https://www.mapbox.com/): to generate the maps where each packageDefender is located
 - [React Router](https://reacttraining.com/react-router/web/guides/quick-start): for page routing and user experience.
 - Various types of components (class, styled, functional using hooks) mainly for educational purposes.

+## Known Defenciencies
+- Favorites Model: only has backend functionality
+- Comments Model: was not implemented
+- Session terminated on refresh

 ## Demo
 Click the image below to be redirected to a demo video.